CDL-Quantum/Hackathon2022/Business_Application.md

 # Quantum implementation
-The sensitivity analysis of the risk model is considered as a quantum program that analyzes the impact of varying each input parameter separately.
+The sensitivity analysis of the risk model is considered as a quantum program that analyzes the impact of varying each input parameter in three steps:
-The quantum algorithm consists of three steps:
-1. Implement the risk model as a quantum algorithm,
+1. Implementing the risk model as a quantum algorithm,
-2. Implement QAE on the outputs of the risk model,
+2. Implementing QAE on the outputs of the risk model,
 3. Search sensitive parameters with Grover's algorithm.